The data

 Average reaction time by age

-Reaction time follows a clear arc across life.
-It sharpens through childhood, peaks in the early twenties, holds reasonably flat through the thirties, then slows steadily.
-The numbers below show both scales: the lab figure and the equivalent you would actually see on a web test like ours.
+Reaction time follows a clear arc across life: it sharpens through childhood, peaks in the early twenties, holds fairly flat through the thirties, then slows steadily.
+In numbers, on the online scale: teens ~268 ms, twenties ~258 ms (the peak), thirties ~268 ms, forties ~286 ms, fifties ~312 ms, and sixties-plus ~338 ms and up.
+The full table shows both scales: the lab figure and the online equivalent you would actually see on a web test like ours.

 Age bandLab (simple visual)Online testRelative speed